twairgroup/wondercoin/README.md

 ## Basic question ❓

 ### How much WonderCoin can found?
 WonderCoin is not unlimited.
-There are 200 million WonderCoins hidden in all blockchains.
+There are 200,000,000 WonderCoins hidden in all blockchains.
 And WonderCoin has the ability to withdraw transactions within 5 seconds to ensure that you have a second chance to check your payment.

 ## Mining information ⛏